 It is no surprise that COVID-19 has affected short-term missions across the globe.
 In early 2020, many churches and organizations canceled overseas trips due to the pandemic.
 Since then, many countries have seen waves of the virus and created their own procedures and responses.
-As the virus has come under control in some parts of the world, counties are reopening their boarders.
-As countries reopen, the short-term missions program of The Navigators is acting in faith, trusting God to send us to select countries during the pandemic.
+As the virus has come under control in some parts of the world, countries are reopening their borders and as countries reopen, the short-term missions program of The Navigators is acting in faith, trusting God to send us to select countries.

-- Prayer and Petition – Navigators World Missions leadership and our overseas partners will seek God’s guidance for peace before selecting a location.
+Prayer and Petition – Navigators World Missions leadership and our overseas partners will seek God’s guidance for peace before sending our teams.

-- Organizational Approval – Each location will require the approval of Navigator international leadership, U.S. leadership, and leadership from our headquarters before a team is formed.
+Organizational Approval – Each location will require the approval of Navigator international leadership, U.S. leadership, and leadership from our headquarters.

-After the locations are selected, Navigators World Missions will provide additional training and guidance in preparation and response for traveling during the COVID-19 pandemic.
+Navigators World Missions will provide additional training and guidance in preparation and response for traveling during the COVID-19 pandemic.
 Our training will include written procedures for in-country contacts, team leaders, and team members.
-Additionally, The Navigators will actively monitor each location prior to departure, completing a review of each location in February (before fundraising begins), 6-8 weeks prior to departure (before airfare is purchased), and a final review 1-2 weeks before departure.
+Additionally, The Navigators will actively monitor each location prior to departure, completing a regular review of each location in lead up to departure.